dgcfung/korilla-receipts/README.md

 ## Bonus/CSS Bonus

-Update your code so that when the value of `paid` on a receipt becomes **true**, the receipt disppears from the browser.
+Update your code so that when the value of `paid` on a receipt becomes **true**, the receipt disappears from the browser.